Documentation / Configuration

 --grafana.port The Grafana port used when sending annotations to Grafana. [default: 80]

 --grafana.auth The Grafana auth/bearer value used when sending annotations to Grafana.
+If you do not set Bearer/Auth, Bearer is automatically set.
 See http://docs.grafana.org/http_api/auth/#authentication-api

 --grafana.annotationTitle Add a title to the annotation sent for a run.